-- Spouse
+- Spouse/Significant Other

 - Child

 - Sibling

 - Parent

 - Grandparent

 - Mother/Father-in-laws

-- 3. The student must fill out a Clinical Make Up form the next school day after a missed clinical.
-All missed clinicals must be made up.
-This is time sensitive to ensure ability to schedule make up.
+- 3. The student must initial the Daily Evaluation Form the next clinical day after a missed clinical.
+All missed clinicals must be excused absences because they all must be made up.
+It is advised the student does not miss any clinical days as there is no guarantee make-up will be available.

-If, for any reason, the student cannot attend the make-up time that has been scheduled with the instructor, the student will be required to meet with the Program Director.
+- If, for any reason, the student cannot attend the scheduled clinical make-up time or exceeds the scheduled clinical make-up time, the student will be required to meet with the Program Director.
 The Program Director will check the availability of the instructors to schedule another date and time; the student will then be required to pay \$38.00 per hour for the make-up time.

-Make up time at clinical agencies will need to be made up in no less than seven (7) hour increments.
+Make up time at clinical agencies will need to be made up in no less than six (6) hour increments.